hassanbalochinfo-del/gettranscript/SUPABASE_SETUP.md

 - ✅ Never commit `.env.local` to git (already in `.gitignore`)
 - ✅ Only add to Vercel Environment Variables (not in code)
 - ✅ Don't share these publicly

+If you ever shared a real password publicly, rotate it in Supabase immediately.

 ## Next Steps